 For each strategic objective, there are sets of strategies and activities that will be undertaken.
 Further, a new institutional structure has been proposed for effective and efficient service delivery.

-Research and innovation
+- Research and innovation

-Resource mobilization and institutional capacity building
+- Resource mobilization and institutional capacity building

-Collaboration and partnerships
+- Collaboration and partnerships

-To implement the Strategic Plan, the resources required over the five year period amounts to Ksh.
-20.744 billion.
+To implement the Strategic Plan, the resources required over the five year period amounts to KSh.
+12.763 Billion.
 The proposed strategies for resource mobilization will entail lobbying the Government for additional funding, collaboration with development partners and other stakeholders, utilization of the Public Private Partnership (PPPs) arrangements, exercising prudence in financial management and establishing income generating activities.

 To realize effective implementation of the Strategic Plan, a monitoring and evaluation will be undertaken periodically.
 The activities and outputs will be monitored throughout the Plan period and will be mainstreamed to the Directorates on account of responsibility.
 The outputs will further be mainstreamed in the institute’s annual performance contract targets and Performance Appraisal System (PAS) of KMFRI staff.
-The Strategic Plan will undergo a mid-term evaluation in 2018/2019 and end term evaluation at the end of the plan period.
+The Strategic Plan will undergo a mid-term evaluation in 2020/2021 and end term evaluation at the end of the plan period.